-[int, default 3] The output dimension for the WKT string.
-Supported values are 2 and 3.
+[int, default None] The output dimension for the WKT string.
+Supported values are 2, 3 and 4 for GEOS 3.12+.
+Default None will automatically choose 3 or 4, depending on the version of GEOS.
 Specifying 3 means that up to 3 dimensions will be written but 2D geometries will still be represented as 2D in the WKT string.